microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

   - Enable minimal build (`--minimal_build`)
     - A minimal build will ONLY support loading and executing ORT format models.
     - RTTI is disabled by default in this build, unless the Python bindings (`--build_wheel`) are enabled.
-    - If you wish to enable a compiling execution provider such as NNAPI specify `--minimal_build extended`.
+    - If you wish to enable execution providers that compile kernels such as NNAPI specify `--minimal_build extended`.
-      - See [here](#Enabling-Execution-Providers-that-compile-kernels-in-a-minimal-build) for more information
+      - See [here](#Using-NNAPI-with-ONNX-Runtime-Mobile) for more information about using NNAPI with ONNX Runtime Mobile on Android platforms

   - Disable exceptions (`--disable_exceptions`)
     - Disables support for exceptions in the build.